-Career Services houses listings of jobs being advertised for students via Beaver Careers.
-We would encourage you to remind your student of this service as it is a resource for both "work study" and regular student employment jobs located both on and off campus.
+On campus jobs can be found through Human Resources.
+Career Services houses listings of off campus jobs for students via Handshake.
+We would encourage you to remind your student of these service as it is a resource for both "work study" and regular student employment jobs located both on and off campus.
 They will need their ONID email address to log in.

 FERPA is federal legislation which restricts access to student information.
 If you need information about your student, your best course of action is to ask your student directly.
-Your student is free to give you any information that she or he wants.
+Your student is free to give you any information that they want.

 If you call an OSU office with a question about your student, they may explain the policy or Academic Regulation that might affect your student, but they cannot discuss your student.

 If you feel that your situation is unique, and it is critical to your student's safety or protection that you talk with somebody about your student, please direct your calls to the Registrar's Office at (541) 737-4331, and explain that you would like to discuss a FERPA concern.

 The campus community would love to have you as a guest at athletic, cultural, community, or arts events sponsored by OSU.
 If you are interested in seeing what is being offered, and how to obtain tickets, please follow these links: Athletics, Memorial Union Program Council (MUPC) events or consult the Campus Events Calendar.